From pros to cons and from similarities to differences, here’s everything on oil painting vs acrylic.

 If you, like me, love the concept of getting oddly satisfied at looking at smooth symmetrical objects, oil painting is the fix!

-If you love smooth strokes and wanna see the buttery texture on your canvas, oil painting is your preferred medium.
+If you love smooth strokes and want to see the buttery texture on your canvas, oil painting is your preferred medium.
 All thanks to the consistency and the composition of oil paints.

 Comparatively, acrylics are not as smooth and the dried paint strokes can get hard—so effective layering is not possible with acrylics.

-Acrylic paint can also shrink after drying, thus making the layering difficult and the dried stroke appears rough.
+Acrylic paint can also shrink after drying, thus making the layering difficult and the dry stroke appears rough.

 Although acrylics can be used to create paintings that need sharp strokes, oil paintings are well suited for creating a uniform flow.